 Carl Cavallius and Jonathan Jervelind

-Ensamheter is a project that features the versatility of loneliness.
-By creating a more nuanced picture of loneliness we can conquer the sense of shame attaching to it and open the field for discussion.
+Loneliness is a project that highlights the versatility of loneliness.
+By nuanced the image of loneliness, we can break the shame and open up for conversation.

 Aron Kullander and Ida Wessel.